 I didn’t see peaceful and happy, I see a kid who doesn’t know what to do.
 His world is gone.
 I’m 40 and can’t stand the thought of losing my parents, and when they go I’ll be crushed.
 8-ish years old?
 Jesus.

 Blogger Harald Doornbos claims he unearthed the truth behind the photograph by interviewing the photographer Abdul Aziz Al-Otaibi, a 25-year-old Saudi national and published it on his blog.

-According to Harald Doornbos, Abdul Aziz lives in Yanbu al Bahr, a major Red Sea port in the Al Madinah province of western Saudi Arabia, approximately 250 kilometers northwest of Jeddah.
+According to Harald Doornbos, Abdul Aziz lives in Yanbu al Bahr, a major Red Sea port in the Al Madinah province of western Saudi Arabia, about 250 kilometers northwest of Jeddah.

+Abdul Aziz is a student at the Savannah College of Art and Design (SCAD), Savannah, Georgia in USA.
+His major is Photography.
 As a keen photographer brimming with ideas, Abdul Aziz as a project wanted to depict the irreplaceable love of a child for his parents, even if they are dead.
 So, three weeks ago, he drove to the outskirts of Yanbu with his nephew.
-There after piling stones to resemble two graves, he bade his nephew to lie between the two ‘graves’ and covered him with a blanket.
+There after piling stones to resemble two graves, he bade his nephew lie between two ‘graves’ and covered him with a blanket.

 Abdul Aziz Al-Otaibi has the following social media accounts:

 He posted the photograph on Facebook.
 He made it very clear on Facebook that the graves were not real.
 He even published pictures of his smiling nephew seated next to the graves.
 Abdul Aziz told Harald Doornbos: “I also published the backstage story.
 I just wanted to be sure that people drew no wrong conclusions.”